faisal6me/DFIR-Note/README.md

 5- intrusion detection system/ intrusion prevention system logs,application logs, IIS/Apache logs, PCAP repositories, firewall logs, and reverse proxy logs.

+**Applyed All CA or IR**
+-Detect persistence in VDI environments by searching file shares containing user profiles for all .lnk files.
+-Detect evasion techniques by the threat actors by identifying deleted logs.
+This can be done by reviewing last-seen entries and by searching for event 104 on Windows system logs.
+-Detect persistence by reviewing all administrator accounts on systems to identify unauthorized accounts, especially those created recently.
+-Detect the malicious use of legitimate credentials by reviewing the access times of remotely accessible systems for all users.
+Any unusual login times should be reviewed by the account owners.
+-Detect the malicious use of legitimate credentials by validating all remote desktop and VPN sessions of any user’s credentials suspected to be compromised.
+-Detect spear-phishing by searching OWA logs for all IP addresses listed in the IOC packages.
+-Detect spear-phishing through a network by validating all new email accounts created on mail servers, especially those with external user access.
+-Detect persistence on servers by searching system logs for all filenames listed in the IOC packages.
+-Detect lateral movement and privilege escalation by searching PowerShell logs for all filenames ending in “.ps1” contained in the IOC packages.
+(Note: requires PowerShell version 5, and PowerShell logging must be enabled prior to the activity.)
+-Detect persistence by reviewing all installed applications on critical systems for unauthorized applications, specifically note FortiClient VPN and Python 2.7.
+-Detect persistence by searching for the value of “REG_DWORD 100” at registry location “HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal”.
+Services\MaxInstanceCount” and the value of “REG_DWORD 1” at location “HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\policies\system\dontdisplaylastusername”.
+-Detect installation by searching all proxy logs for downloads from URIs without domain names.

 **Incedent Response For Malware**

+ **General Best Practices Applicable to this Campaign:**
+-Prevent external communication of all versions of SMB and related protocols at the network boundary by blocking TCP ports 139 and 445 with related UDP port 137.
+See the NCCIC/US-CERT publication on SMB Security Best Practices for more information.
+-Block the Web-based Distributed Authoring and Versioning (WebDAV) protocol on border gateway devices on the network.
+-Monitor VPN logs for abnormal activity (e.g., off-hour logins, unauthorized IP address logins, and multiple concurrent logins).
+-Deploy web and email filters on the network.
+Configure these devices to scan for known bad domain names, sources, and addresses; block these before receiving and downloading messages.
+This action will help to reduce the attack surface at the network’s first level of defense.
+Scan all emails, attachments, and downloads (both on the host and at the mail gateway) with a reputable anti-virus solution that includes cloud reputation services.
+-Segment any critical networks or control systems from business systems and networks according to industry best practices.
+-Ensure adequate logging and visibility on ingress and egress points.
+-Ensure the use of PowerShell version 5, with enhanced logging enabled.
+Older versions of PowerShell do not provide adequate -logging of the PowerShell commands an attacker may have executed.
+Enable PowerShell module logging, script block logging, and transcription.
+Send the associated logs to a centralized log repository for monitoring and analysis.
+See the FireEye blog post Greater Visibility through PowerShell Logging for more information.
+-Implement the prevention, detection, and mitigation strategies outlined in the NCCIC/US-CERT Alert TA15-314A – Compromised Web Servers and Web Shells – Threat Awareness and Guidance.
+-Establish a training mechanism to inform end users on proper email and web usage, highlighting current information and analysis, and including common indicators of phishing.
+End users should have clear instructions on how to report unusual or suspicious emails.
+-Implement application directory whitelisting.
+System administrators may implement application or application directory whitelisting through Microsoft Software Restriction Policy, AppLocker, or similar software.
+Safe defaults allow applications to run from PROGRAMFILES, PROGRAMFILES(X86), SYSTEM32, and any ICS software folders.
+All other locations should be disallowed unless an exception is granted.
+-Block RDP connections originating from untrusted external addresses unless an exception exists; routinely review exceptions on a regular basis for validity.
+-Store system logs of mission critical systems for at least one year within a security information event management tool.
+-Ensure applications are configured to log the proper level of detail for an incident response investigation.
+-Consider implementing HIPS or other controls to prevent unauthorized code execution.
+-Establish least-privilege controls.
+-Reduce the number of Active Directory domain and enterprise administrator accounts.
+-Based on the suspected level of compromise, reset all user, administrator, and service account credentials across all local and domain systems.
+-Establish a password policy to require complex passwords for all users.
+-Ensure that accounts for network administration do not have external connectivity.
+-Ensure that network administrators use non-privileged accounts for email and Internet access.
+-Use two-factor authentication for all authentication, with special emphasis on any external-facing interfaces and high-risk environments (e.g., remote access, privileged access, and access to sensitive data).
+-Implement a process for logging and auditing activities conducted by privileged accounts.
+-Enable logging and alerting on privilege escalations and role changes.
+-Periodically conduct searches of publically available information to ensure no sensitive information has been disclosed. ---Review photographs and documents for sensitive data that may have inadvertently been included.
+-Assign sufficient personnel to review logs, including records of alerts.
+-Complete independent security (as opposed to compliance) risk review.
+-Create and participate in information sharing programs.
+-Create and maintain network and system documentation to aid in timely incident response.
+Documentation should include network diagrams, asset owners, type of asset, and an incident response plan.